- Download our Moving to the Netherlands Guide (PDF)

 Established in 1986, JC Suurmond & Zn Tax Advisors have developed deep expertise in international tax advice over the years.
 Suurmond Advisors also provide consultancy services on working abroad, voluntary disclosure schemes and managing tax returns as an expat.
 Additionally, JC Suurmond & Zn Tax Advisors prides itself on its expert knowledge of expat repatriation tax matters and keeping a second home abroad, making the company the perfect tax partner for expats living in the Netherlands.
 Website: www.suurmond-taxconsultants.com

 The banking system in the Netherlands is fairly simple, with most banks offering comparable packages.
-Expats living in the country will need to open a Dutch bank account to receive their salary and pay for various services.
+You will need to open a Dutch bank account to receive your salary and pay for various services.

 Money in the Netherlands

-The currency of the Netherlands is the euro, which is divided into 100 cents.
+The currency of the Netherlands is the euro, divided into 100 cents.

 - Notes: 5 EUR, 10 EUR, 20 EUR, 50 EUR, 100 EUR, 200 EUR and 500 EUR.